kargimariam/devops_final/README.md

 bash scripts/setup.sh
 ```

-This single command:

-1. Creates `.env` if missing
-2. Builds and starts the app + observability stack
-3. Waits until the health check passes
-4. Prints all service URLs
+The setup script creates `.env` if missing, builds and starts the full stack, waits for the health check, and prints service URLs.

 ### Service URLs